 News Flash: Ralph Northam is flawed.
 Whoopi Goldberg is flawed.
 I’m flawed.
 You’re flawed.
 We are all flawed.
 It goes with the territory of being human.
 To what standard do we hold each other accountable?
 Is there no allowance for human frailty, no consideration of redemption?

 Don’t progressives preach people have good reasons for making bad decisions – like the relationship between institutional racism and crime, drug abuse, and poverty?
 Empathy – wanting to understand where the other person is coming from even though you don’t agree – is not a weakness.
 It’s a tool.
-I can validate my feelings and still understand someone else’s perspective.
+I can assert myself and understand someone else’s perspective at the same time.
 The two are not mutually exclusive.
 I forgive Whoopi because it’s a waste of energy and opportunity not to.
 By shutting people up, no one’s learning.
 And you’re sending the wrong message: that being human is abnormal when, in reality, our cultural expectations are unrealistic.

 If we want to stop social division, we must encourage open and public dialogue.
 Public figures have a responsibility to role model constructive communication.
 I have an expression, “You can win the battle but lose the war.”
 You might win today’s argument.
 I might win tomorrow’s.
 But in the end, we’re tearing apart the social fabric of this country.